 Nobody can tell you whether your piano’s keys have ivory coverings unless they inspect them, or you send photos.
-Genuine ivory key coverings usually have joins in them, level with the fronts of the sharps (black notes).
+Whereas artificial key tops can be made in one piece, genuine ivory key coverings have joins in them, level with the fronts of the sharps (black notes).
 Ivory can distort with age, and also has a visible grain, but this can be imitated, so it is the joins that give away ivory.

 This 1903 hunter said he had “a lucky escape from an elephant” but it wasn’t lucky for the elephant when this man invaded his home with a gun.
 All the elephants whose ivory was used would have died eventually, it is so sad that people couldn’t just wait for them to die naturally to steal those overgrown incisors.
 How wonderful that a rhino killer has just been jailed for 77 years, 3 rhinos are killed every day.
 Meanwhile, POACHERS ARE KILLING 55 ELEPHANTS A DAY, more than are being born to replace them, and soon they will only exist in zoos.
 You can help…

 I googled “rhino poachers” and Amazon said they sell them!